-It gives me great pleasure to formally inform you that the Institut de droit intraational at its Tallinn Session decided to hold its next session in 2017 at Hyderabad, India.
+It gives me great pleasure to formally inform you that the Institut de droit intrational at its Tallinn Session decided to hold its next session in 2017 at Hyderabad, India.
 In this connection, the Bureau of the Institute took note of the various facilities indicated as available for this purpose at the National Academy of Legal Studies and Research (NALSAR) University of Law.
-While the Institute is pleased to respond positively to the offer of the Indian National group to hold its next session at Hyderabad, India, it is understood that the Indian National Group, in cooperation with is partner institution, the NALSAR University of Law, will raise necessary funds to cover all expenses associated with the essential requirements of the Institute in this regard have been indicated to the Indian National Group in an earlier communication to Dr. P. S. Rao (enclosed for ready reference).
+While the Institute is pleased to respond positively to the offer of the Indian national group to hold its next session at Hyderabad, India, it is understood that the Indian National Group, in cooperation with its partner institution, the NALSAR University of Law, will raise necessary funds to cover all expenses associated with the essential requirements of the Institute to hold its next session there.
+It may kindly be recalled that the essential requirements of the Institute in this regard have been indicated to the Indian National Group in an earlier communication to Dr. P. S. Rao (enclosed for ready reference).
 A small team of the Institute's Secretariat would welcome an opportunity to pay a customary visit toHyderabad at an appropriate time to be fixed at mutual convenience in the year ahead to review the preparations and facilities being made available by the Indian National Group and its partner institution the NALSAR for its session to be held in 2017.